 Distant work

-An employee is on distant work if they are working on a job site that is so far from their usual residence that they cannot reasonably be expected to return home each night.
+An employee is on distant work if they’re required to travel from their normal place of employment or working on a job site that is far from their usual residence and they can’t reasonably be expected to return home each night.

-Travelling time expenses are paid to the employee on distant work for their forward and return journey to the distant job site from their home or usual place of work.
+They don’t get travelling time allowance for their forward and return journey to the distant job site from their home or usual place of work.
+Instead, they get paid for the time travelled up to 8 hours in a day.

 Example